-This Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce has red cabbage, red bell pepper, sugar snap peas, and baked tofu cubes, drizzled with peanut-Sriracha sauce, and this is a real treat!
-And this tasty vegan bowl is also gluten-free, dairy-free, low-glycemic, and South Beach Diet friendly.
+Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce has cabbage, peppers, sugar snap peas, and baked tofu cubes drizzled with peanut-Sriracha sauce, and this is a real treat!
+And this tasty vegan bowl is also gluten-free, dairy-free, and low-glycemic.
 Use the Vegan Recipes Index to find more recipes like this one.

 Watch the video to see if you’d like to make this